nikeee/cassandra-unit/README.md

 *Note that this project was forked from [jsevellec](https://github.com/jsevellec/cassandra-unit) and cassandra 4.x modifications made by [wakingrufus](https://github.com/wakingrufus/cassandra-unit)*

-Everything is in the wiki :
+Everything is in the wiki : https://github.com/jsevellec/cassandra-unit/wiki
-TODO: A new, updated wiki will be created to address modifications made to the original library.

 What is it?
 -----------